LLLichtenstein/Usability-Study---eLearning-Application/README.md

 ### The Study
 > > `Two interview sessions were held where participants worked through 5 tasks, answered open and closed-ended questions, and commented on blank pages.`<br>
 > > ### Recruiting and Screening
-> > I describe the qualifications participants must satisfy in order to be recruited for the study and how they will be screened.
+> > I described the qualifications participants must satisfy in order to be recruited for the study and how they will be screened.<br>
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_recruit_screen.pdf
 > > ### Interview Booklets
+> > The interview booklets used for the study include a consent form, pre-evaluation questions, and five tasks with task evaluation questions as well as post-task evaluation quiestions Also included are the screen prints used for the study.<br>
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_interview_booklet.pdf <br>
 > > ### Interview Sessions
+> > I described major facets of the interview procedure including participant selection, graphic design expert consultation, and paper prototype materials.<br>
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_interview_sessions.pdf <br>
 ### Analysis
 > > `Blank page comments and results: navigated easily, terms and icons familiar, difficulty finding tabs.
 Conclusion: further design research needed.`<br>